bodsch/ansible-prometheus/README.md

 Prometheus allows the use of templates (e.g. `{{ $labels.instance }}` ).
 However, these templates collide with the jinja2 templates of Ansible.
-To avoid this problem, you can include your Prometheus templates in a `jinja_encode()` filter.
+To avoid this problem, you can use the `b64encode` filter for your Prometheus templates.

 A corresponding example is visible below.